BNeel96/Causal-Data-Model-Decision-to-Vaccinate-vs-Income/README.md

 **Govt Mandate**| IF(E2>45,1,0)| Government Mandate/priority to vaccinate, is for people above the Age of 45 years.|
 **Health**|Round(RAND()*10,0)| Out of 10, how would the employee rate their health given any conditions.|
 **Vaccination**|STANDARDIZE(D2,AVERAGE($D$2:$D$1000),STDEV($D$2:$D$1000)) + IF(E2>28.4,1,0)+IF(F2=1,1,0)+IF(G2=1,1,0)+IF(H2=1,1,0)+IF(I2=1,1,0)+IF(J2=1,1,0) + STANDARDIZE(L2,AVERAGE($L$2:$L$1000),STDEV($L$2:$L$1000))| The Decision to vaccinate is based on variables Afford, Age, Vehicle, Fear, Kids, EssentialWorker, GovtMandate and Health.
 Except Afford and Health all the variables return binary values depending on the condition.
 If the person earns above National Average, then they will consider vaccinating.
 Similarly, if the Age is above National Average of 28.4, they will consider vaccinating.
 If they possess a Vehicle or have Kids, possess Fear, are Essential Workers, have been Prioritized by the Government or have Health Conditions they will consider vaccinating.
 Since Afford and Health are categorical, they are standardized.
 If the Health is bad or Affordability score is low, then a negative score is obtained, which leads to lowering the vaccination score.
 The Vaccination Score for a person who is highly likely to Vaccinate is higher and positive while a person who is unlikely to get vaccinated is lower and negative.|

+**Model details**
+- State the Treatment and Outcome variable in the causal model
+  -  Income and Vaccination.